AvaloniaUI/Avalonia.Xaml.Behaviors/README.md

 XamlBehaviors is delivered as a NuGet package.

-You can find the packages here: ([NuGet](https://www.nuget.org/packages/XamlBehaviors/) or by using nightly build feed:
+You can find the packages here [NuGet](https://www.nuget.org/packages/XamlBehaviors/) or by using nightly build feed:
-1) Add `https://www.myget.org/F/xamlbehaviors-nightly/api/v2` to your package sources
+* Add `https://www.myget.org/F/xamlbehaviors-nightly/api/v2` to your package sources
-2) Update your package using XamlBehaviors feed
+* Update your package using `XamlBehaviors` feed

 You can install the package like this: